People wearing various metals of fidget rings, stacking their hands on top of each other.

 Before getting into celebrations, it's important to understand the history of Disability Pride Month.

 It's celebrated in July because on July 26, 1990, the Americans with Disabilities Act (ADA) was passed.
-The ADA protects people with disabilities from discrimination in many ares of public life.
+The ADA protects people with disabilities from discrimination in many areas of public life.

-Now, people across the country celebrate Disability Pride Month every July.
+Now, people across the country come together to celebrate Disability Pride Month every July.

 Now that you know the history, let's talk about what it means to celebrate and how it is viewed by the disability community.